rsdc2/syntax-treebank-annotator/README.md

-# Syntax Treebank Annotator (α, currently in development)
+# Syntax Treebank Annotator (α, under active development)

 The source code for the Syntax Treebank Annotator is written in [TypeScript](https://www.typescriptlang.org/) and transpiled to JavaScript (ECMAScript 2019).